 The TOC takes a scientific approach to improvement that tries to make a profit, both in the short term and in the long term.
 There are powerful sets of tools that go along with the TOC, in an effort to achieve that goal.

-- The Thinking Processes: This includes tools for analyzing and resolving problems, including current reality trees, evaporating cloud trees, future reality trees and strategy and tactics tree.
+- The Thinking Processes: This includes tools for analyzing and resolving problems, including current reality trees, evaporating cloud trees, future reality trees and strategy, and tactics trees.
 The Thinking Processes are used to answer three questions integral to TOC.
 What needs to be changed?
 What should it be changed to?
 What actions will cause the change?

 - Throughput Accounting: This is a method for measuring performance and guiding management decisions.
 It seeks to eliminate traditional accounting practices that promote behaviors contrary to the goal of increasing profit, such as believing that inventory is an asset.
 “This often drives undesirable behavior at companies – manufacturing items that are not truly needed,” according to Vorne.
 “Accumulating inventory inflates assets and generates a ‘paper profit’ based on inventory that may or may not ever be sold (e.g., due to obsolescence) and that incurs cost as it sits in storage.
 The Theory of Constraints, on the other hand, considers inventory to be a liability – inventory ties up cash that could be used more productively elsewhere.”